This is part of our series on board games by age. For more info check out our comprehensive guide to choosing board games for kids.

 Become part of a fearless band of adventurers on a mission to discover and capture four sacred treasures from the ruins of a perilous paradise.
 Make sure to watch out for the dreaded Ghost Captain!

-A dice is rolled at the start of each turn to determine what resources are generated.
-A resource is associated with each island and as long as a players lair is adjacent to this island they receive that resource.
-All the while there is a Ghost Captain (who replaces the robber from the original game) and if a 6 is rolled on the dice, the captain moves.
+A die is rolled at the start of each turn to determine what resources are generated.
+A resource is associated with each island and as long as a player’s lair is adjacent to this island they receive that resource.
+All the while there is a Ghost Captain (who replaces the robber from the original game) and if a 6 is rolled on the die, the captain moves.
 He then prevents any adjacent players from receiving resources from the island he occupies.

-Following the dice roll, the active player can then choose to build something as long as they have enough resources.
-Building more lairs and ships will extend the players reach and allow them to gather more resources from dice rolls each turn.
+Following the die roll, the active player can then choose to build something as long as they have enough resources.
+Building more lairs and ships will extend the player’s reach and allow them to gather more resources from die rolls each turn.
 If players lack the resources they need, they can trade one of their resources with the marketplace to bring them closer to building their ships and lairs next turn.

 There are also ‘Coco’ the parrot tiles that players can buy each turn.
-These are initially face down and when purchased and flipped over will active an effect.
-The results can vary greatly and range from moving the ghost, to receiving a huge haul of resources.
+These are initially face down and when purchased and flipped over will activate an effect.
+The results can vary greatly and range from moving the ghost to receiving a huge haul of resources.
 Players will need to plan ahead and be strategic in order to build their lairs first!

 Catan Junior does a great job of making the original game more accessible for younger players but still adds enough of a challenge to get them thinking.
 The aesthetic of pirates is certainly more interesting and captivating than the original.
 Utilizing problem-solving and strategic thinking, players of all ages will find this strategy game plenty of fun!